jeff-hykin/expressions_dataset/overview.md

 todo
 - create a system for running this on a new video and labeling each frame
 - create a system for parameter optimization

-talk to jiang about
-- no prediction until after 10th frame
-- having continuous output
-- creating a face-prediction method
-- trouble with certain frames

 future plans
 - create a polygon for wrikle detection